Chart Color Schemes

 Geelong lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area and new addresses validated by AreaSearch, the estimated population of Geelong as of February 2026 is around 5,801.
-This reflects a decrease of 10 people since the 2021 Census, which reported a population of 5,811.
-The change is inferred from the resident population of 5,796 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 22 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,752 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-Population growth for Geelong was primarily driven by overseas migration contributing approximately 92.0% of overall population gains during recent periods.
+Population estimates for the suburb of Geelong are based on ABS updates and AreaSearch validations.
+As of Feb 2026, the population is estimated at around 5,801, reflecting a decrease of 10 people since the 2021 Census which reported a population of 5,811.
+This change is inferred from the resident population of 5,796 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 22 validated new addresses since the Census date.
+The population density ratio is 1,752 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+Overseas migration contributed approximately 92.0% of overall population gains during recent periods in Geelong.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Considering projected demographic shifts, Geelong is forecasted to experience significant population increase in the top quartile of locations outside capital cities, with an expected growth of 1,728 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 31.4% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are applied across all areas for years 2032 to 2041.
+Considering projected demographic shifts, the suburb of Geelong is forecasted to experience significant population increase in the top quartile of locations outside capital cities.
+By 2041, based on aggregated SA2-level projections, the area is expected to grow by 1,747 persons, reflecting an increase of 30.0% in total over the 17 years.

 Frequently Asked Questions - Population